 STATEMENT OF ZERO TOLERANCE POLICY

 Williamson College of the Trades, in order to promote its fundamental mission, has adopted a zero tolerance policy for the use, possession, distribution, or manufacture of illicit or illegal drugs or the consumption or possession of alcohol.
 The College will not tolerate any use, possession, distribution, or manufacture of illicit or illegal drugs by any student or employee on campus, off campus, or while attending any school sponsored or sanctioned event.
-Such actions will result in dismissal of the student; an employee will be subject to discharge.
+Such actions may result in dismissal of the student; an employee may be subject to discharge.

-For the student, the consumption or possession of alcohol is strictly prohibited and will result in dismissal.
+For the student, the consumption or possession of alcohol is strictly prohibited and may result in dismissal.
 Additional information on this policy can be found in the Student Handbook.
 In addition to any punishment imposed by the College, any student or employee suspected of violating any federal, state, or local law proscribing the use, possession, distribution, or manufacture of illicit or illegal drugs, will be referred to the appropriate law enforcement agency.

 DRUG TESTING POLICY